bersfo/prtg-api-wrapper/README.md

 parameter 4: $newDeviceGroupID --- Group in which you'd like the new device to be created in

+**function: resume-device** --- resumes (un-pause) all sensors of a device

+parameter 1: $deviceID --- ID of the device you'd like to resume

+## Sensor Functions

 **function: list-sensors** --- returns [xml]$SensorTable

 parameter 1: $treeObject --- ID of the tree-object which childs you'd like to enumerate